isomerpages/moe-fairfieldsec/_cca/Sports/Volleyball (Mixed).md

 Nationals positions.
 <br>
 </p>
-<p>To prepare for these competitions, we train three times a week during
+<p>To prepare for these competitions, we train twice a week during school
-school terms, each session usually around 1.5 – 2.5 hours taking into consideration of curriculum hours.
-During the school vacations in June and December, to prepare for the NSG competitions, we increase the intensity and duration of the training sessions.
-The highlights of the Volleyball CCA are the annual Camps which are held in school during June (for C Divisions) and December (for B Divisions).
-We end off the December Camp with a traditional BBQ , a platform in which the current players can mingle and build strong bonds, while alumni members will also come back to interact with and encourage the current members.
-We also organise annual internal competition Fairfield Alumni Cup to encourage our Alumni to come back home and reconnect with the School.
-Our Alumni, many of whom are successful Volleyball players in the tertiary institutions, are a source of encouragement to our current players.
+terms, each session usually around 1.5 – 2.5 hours taking into consideration the curriculum hours.
+During the school vacations in June and December, to prepare for the NSG competitions, we may increase the intensity and duration of the training sessions.
+Sometimes, we may organise an internal competition, such as the Fairfield Alumni Cup, to encourage our Alumni to come back home and reconnect with our current team.
+Our Alumni, many of whom are successful Volleyball players in the tertiary institutions, are a wonderful source of encouragement for our current players.
 <br>
 </p>
 <p>The Team also believes in having close interactions with teams from other